Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 can be used as a mailbox for communication and data exchanges between the ARM processor and the PYNQ MicroBlaze.

+DDR memory is managed by the Linux kernel running on the application processor.
+Therefore,
-DDR memory is managed by the Linux kernel running on the Cortex-A9s.
-Therefore, the PYNQ MicroBlaze must first be allocated memory regions to access DRAM.
+the PYNQ MicroBlaze must first be allocated memory regions to access DRAM.
 The PYNQ  ``allocate`` function is used to allocate memory in Linux.
 It also provides the  physical address of the memory.
 A PYNQ applications can send the physical